amaximus/anniversary/info.md

 # Anniversary sensor for upcoming events for Home Assistant

 The state of the sensor will be the number of days till the first upcoming event from the sensor's defined list.
-Other related information (icon, event name, anniversary, etc.) will be added as attributes.
+Other related information (sorted list of all events, closest event's icon, event name and anniversary, etc.) will be added as attributes.

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://github.com/hacs/integration),